 Termites are a serious threat in many parts of the country and they are not going to stop their destruction at your baseboards!
 Just a few months of neglect can allow termites to ruin any real wood in your home.
 Faux wood, on the other hand, offers a worry-free alternative.

-Many faux wood products are available both finished and unfinished.
-Unfinished products can be painted or stained just like real wood to match the exact color, shade, and texture you desire.
+Faux wood products are available both finished and unfinished.
+Unfinished products can be painted or stained just like real wood to match the exact color you desire.
 This is a great way to add a unique touch to a special piece in your home, like a kitchen island for example.

 Quality manufacturing means consistent coloring and finishes across your entire project.
 Grains and textures match up so that your trussed entryway and ceiling beams will all coordinate.